aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 Since we are partitioning stream by status code, and status code is already an element of the stream we will use *identity* function that just returns its input value.

 After *groupBy* we will have 5 sub-stream.
 To calculate the number of occurrences we need to transform incoming status codes into *key-value* pair, where the key will be status code, and value will be 1 since it's the first appearance of that key in a stream so far.
 If you are familiar with [Apache Spark](https://spark.apache.org/) you know that *reduceByKey* operator can do the job for us if we were using *PairRDD*.
 Unfortunately, Akka Streams doesn't have that operator, but it can be easily implemented with *reduce* operator which accepts current and next value of a sub-stream yielding the next current value.
 After applying *reduce* operator we should merge all sub-streams into one stream, and pass it to the sink.
-In our case sink will be the Scala collection of tuples, where the first element of the tuple is status code, and second one is the count of occurrences.
+In our case sink will be the Scala collection of tuples, where the first element of the tuple is the status code, and the second one is the count of occurrences.

 ```scala
 val processorResult: Future[Seq[(String, Long)]] = FileIO